Best Personal Finance Tools for Self-Employed Workers 2026

 Cons:

-- Not a budgeting tool — you'll need something else for spending
+- Not a budgeting tool — you'll need something separate for spending

 - Some mutual funds still carry transaction fees